Coastal Wetland and Seagrass Accounting

 - Shoreline erosion prevention (m/yr erosion avoided)

-- Protected coastline length (km of coastline fronted by wetlands)
+- Protected coastline length (km fronted by wetlands)

 Coastal protection service account